-This cornbread is exactly what you need when you’re staying at home a LOT more often.
-It’s the perfect comfort food, a great addition to dinner and is simple and quick to make.
-Every time my sister-in-law, Ashly, brings this cornbread to family parties, I’m blown away by how good it is.
-She’s been using the recipe for over 10 years and it’s always a crowd pleaser.
+This cornbread is exactly what you need when it starts warming up and al fresco dining is returning!
+It’s a great addition to dinner, a crowd please and is simple and quick to make.
+When I still lived in Utah, I LOVED when my sister-in-law, Ashly, brought this cornbread to family parties.
+She’s been using the recipe for nearly 20 years and it’s always a crowd-pleaser.

 When I finally asked her for the recipe, I realized it’s very similar to a popular Martha Stewart cornbread recipe I’ve used before, but Ashly’s recipe turns out better.
 A LOT BETTER.
-Maybe because it came with love? 🙂 In reality, this one tastes better because it has more sugar and more butter, so not quite as healthy but it’s a LOT tastier and honestly, it’s worth it.
+Maybe because it came with love? ?
+In reality, this one tastes better because it has more sugar and more butter, so not quite as healthy but it’s a LOT tastier and honestly, it’s worth it.
 You gotta live once in a while.
-And we deserve extra butter and sugar in our lives right now, right?
-(Don’t tell me otherwise… I’m eating a cookie as I type this.)

 I now foresee plenty of cornbread in my future because this recipe is that good and really so simple.